EircYangQM/fog-huaweicloud/docs/planning.md

 }
 ```

-[//]: # (TODO: Specify URL to rubydoc.info when OpenStack Planning service is part of release and pages are built)
+[//]: # (TODO: Specify URL to rubydoc.info when HuaweiCloud Planning service is part of release and pages are built)
-To learn more about `Fog::OpenStack[:planning]` request methods refer to [rdoc](http://rubydoc.info/gems/fog/Fog).
+To learn more about `Fog::HuaweiCloud[:planning]` request methods refer to [rdoc](http://rubydoc.info/gems/fog/Fog).
 To learn more about Excon refer to [Excon GitHub repo](https://github.com/geemus/excon).

 ### Model Layer